jcs-instructor/mobtimer/reminders.md

   - Consistent level of abstraction
   - Consistent names & naming conventions (e.g., underscore for private fields, capitalization, etc.)
   - Avoid tech debt
+  - If no state (i.e, only one instance) use function, not class
   - ... (add more as we go)
 - **Retro at end of each 2-hour session (so can impl. immediately rather than wait a week)**
 - **Phrases**: